Acuant/AcuantAndroidMobileSDKV10/README.md

         val idProcessingOptions = IdOptions()
         idProcessingOptions.cardAttributes = cardAttributes

+        // For Medical Insurance Card set isHealthCard to true.
+        // By default it is set to false mageProcessingOptions.isHealthCard = false

 	**Note:** By default, the processing mode is set to the mode enabled in the subscription.
 However, if a user only requires data capture, then they can limit the processing mode by setting the following option: